 Birding South Florida and the Keys

-Day 4 involves an all-day trip by boat to the Dry Tortugas.
+Our next day features a trip by boat to the Dry Tortugas National Park.
 Those who stay on deck during the trip can scan the seas for jaegers and shearwaters.
 Before the boat docks, everyone should be on deck looking for Masked Boobies and Brown Boobies.
 Magnificent Frigatebirds will be soaring overhead.
 As we walk around the island, thousands of Brown Noddies and Sooty Terns will be present, and there is always a chance we may spot a Bridled Tern among them.
-There are usually songbirds inside the open-air fort, and we’ll spend time watching them at the water sources provided for them.
+There are usually songbirds inside the open-air fort, and we will spend time watching them at the water sources provided for them.
 Other migratory species are likely to be evident, including Peregrine Falcon, Merlin and Short-tailed Hawk.

-Day 2: Birding Babcock-Webb Wildlife Management Area and Joe Overstreet Landing.
+Day 2: Birding Three Lakes Wildlife Management Area and Joe Overstreet Landing.
 Drive south to Florida City in the afternoon.

 Download our detailed itinerary for our tours in South Florida and the Keys, or read it below.